 Gamification is a recent but popular approach to make processes related to non-gaming contexts more fun, which can boost motivation.
-Gamification has been successfully applied in fields like education [1] and health [15], but it is still emerging in software development, where evidence exists that this approach can increase team motivation and help practitioners to focus on development tasks and define better goals [38].
-However, to the best of our known very few gamification proposals were evaluated with Scrum teams in practice.
+Gamification has been successfully applied in fields like education and health, but it is still emerging in software development, where evidence exists that this approach can increase team motivation and help practitioners to focus on development tasks and define better goals (Yilmaz and Connor 2016).
+However, very few gamification proposals were evaluated with Scrum teams in practice.

 As a proper application of Scrum techniques can positively impact software projects' success, this paper explores the potential of gamification to increase practitioners' motivation in adopting Scrum practices by making them more fun and engaging.
 A software tool based on gamification was developed as an app for a popular software management tool, so that practitioners do not have to use a separate tool for gamification.
-This work contributes not only by being one of the few evaluating a gamification solution for Scrum with a real team in industry, but also by its distinct traits, like the usage of varied game elements, whose selection was strongly rooted on feelings and experiences of real practitioners.
-Detailed analysis of these insights was based on relevant literature, a set of interviews (whose analysis can be found in another publication [19]), and an online survey, but it is out of focus of this paper.
+This work contributes not only by being one of the few evaluating a gamification solution for Scrum with a real team in industry, but also by its distinctive characteristics, like the usage of varied game elements, whose selection was strongly rooted on perceptions and experiences of real practitioners.
+Detailed analysis of these insights was based on relevant literature, a set of interviews (whose analysis can be found in another publication (Marques et al. 2017)), and an online survey, but it is out of the focus of this paper.

-This paper describes the first iteration of a larger research effort following Design Science Research Methodology (DSRM), based on an iterative process and applied with the intent of solving problems involving IT and organizations [27].
-The paper is organized as follows.
-We start with a review of works implementing gamification in software development.
+This paper describes the first iteration of a larger research effort following Design Science Research Methodology (DSRM), whose iterative process is allowing us to incrementally design, develop, test, and evaluate a solution that is aligned with our end users' needs (Peffers et al. 2008).

+In this paper, we start with a review of works implementing gamification in software development.
 Next, we present the proposal and its design and development, followed by a discussion on how the proposal was demonstrated and evaluated in a Portuguese software development company.
 The paper closes with a discussion of the results and some conclusions and future work.

-2. Gamification in Software Development
+Gamification in Software Development

-Gamification adds game elements and game design to non-game processes to engage and motivate people to adopt new behaviors [35].
+Gamification adds game elements and game design to non-game processes to engage and motivate people to adopt new behaviors (Werbach and Hunter 2012).
 This approach aims at making activities related to real-world problems and goals rewarding for themselves, thus creating incentives without incurring into high costs.
-Despite being related to gaming, gamified systems are not full-fledged; they just use parts of games (i.e., game elements) in an already existing process [7].
+Despite being related to gaming, gamified systems are not full-fledged; they just use parts of games (i.e., game elements) in an already existing process (Deterding et al. 2011).